Jørgen Jørgensen's Revolution: Second expedition

 In an attempt to recoup some of the merchants' losses from the first expedition, Jørgensen made a second expedition on the ship Margaret and Ann.
 Local governor, Frederich Christopher Trampe, Count of Trampe had been absent from the island, when the trade agreement with Jørgensen had been made and immediately scrapped the agreement.
-When Jørgen found out, he made a secret plan to overthrow the local government.
+When Jørgensen found out, he made a secret plan to overthrow the local government.
 He besieged the governor's house and imprisoned him while the rest of the city were in church.